Healthcare Degree Search

 Dr. Cragun’s interest in genetic counseling was sparked when her dad was diagnosed with a genetic condition during her undergraduate years.

-“He came home one day and said ‘Oh, Debbie you might be interested in knowing that I have a genetic condition,’” Dr. Cragun said.
+“He came home one day and said ‘Oh, Debbie, you might be interested in knowing that I have a genetic condition,’” Dr. Cragun said.
 “I ended up looking into it and learning more about it.”
-At the time, Dr. Cragun said there we no clear guidelines regarding who else in the family should be tested because the disease was relatively newly identified.
+At the time, Dr. Cragun said there were no clear guidelines regarding who else in the family should be tested because the disease was relatively newly identified.